Finding Data: Data on Health

 - American Time Use Survey (2003+)

 Collects information on how people living in the United States spend their time.
 Estimates show the kinds of activities people do and the time spent doing them by sex, age, educational attainment, labor force status, and other characteristics, as well as by weekday and weekend day.
 Also see the extract builder for quick cross tabulations (free registration is required).
-Also found on ICPSR and the activity summary files are also in CPANDA.
+Also found on ICPSR.
 From 2006-2008, an Eating and Health Module included statistics on time spent in eating and drinking activities, grocery shopping, and meal preparation for the population age 15 and older and for participants in the Supplemental Nutrition Assistance Program, or SNAP (formerly the Food Stamp Program).
 Data are also presented on measures of the health status (such as Body Mass Index, or BMI) of the population by time spent in various activities.
-2010 included a Well-Being module which contains information related to how people felt during selected activities, as well as general health information.
+2010, 2012, and 2013 included a Well-Being module which contains information related to how people felt during selected activities, as well as general health information.
+Also see the American Time Use Survey Data Extract Builder.
+Also see the American Heritage Time Use Survey Extract Builder which includes surveys from 1965, 1975, 1985, 1993, 1995, 1998, 2003+.

 - Annenberg National Health Communication Survey (ANHCS) (2005+)